 Triggers may be invisible.
 E.g.: smartphone gestures, Siri or «ok, google, ..».
 Invisible control elements should be detectable as far as possible.
 For example, you can detect a list update while trying to scroll it higher than the first element.

-You should better avoid text in interface, if everything is pretty clear without it.
+You should better avoid text in the interface if everything is pretty clear without it.
 The right icons will perfectly do.

 More and more triggers aren’t user ones anymore, they’re initiated by a system — for example, push-notifications about new letters — trigger itself is watching updates so you don’t need to check anything.
 Or deeming display due to being inactive for several minutes.